 Because of desktop mode, flagship devices like Xperia XZ3 will work comparable to chrome books when connected to bigger display.
 Native Android Q without any launcher will feature only interface similar to smartphone.
 But some developers are working to develop launchers for Android Desktop mode.
 However, the desktop mode feature is still under development and present in the Developer options in Settings menu in the third beta.
 So the search giant may refine it in upcoming betas.

-Update on 24/6/2019 :
+Update on 7/12/2019 :

 Update on 24/6/2019 :The Search Giant released the fourth beta with finalized APIs and SDK for developers on 6th June.
 The rollout for Pixel devices began the same day but later halted due to bootloop issues.
 After fixing the issues, Google re-started the rollout of Beta 4 for Pixel series devices.

 The Beta includes some minor fixes for dark theme, change in padlock postition on Lockscreen and other security fixes.
 The update includes Face Authentication section in the Settings menu, indicating native support for Face Unlock on Android.
 The next beta is due to come in early next month and the final beta may arrive in late-next month, according to the official roadmap.